 Deferred rent consists of the difference between cash payments and the recognition of rent expense on a straight-line basis for the facilities the Company occupies.
-The Company's lease for its facilities provides for fixed increases in minimum annual rental payments.
-The total amount of rental payments due over the lease term are charged to rent expense ratably over the life of the lease.
+The Company's leases for its facilities provide for fixed increases in minimum annual rental payments.
+The total amount of rental payments due over the lease terms are charged to rent expense ratably over the life of the leases.